robots-make-art-too/100Days/Logs/README.md

 End date:

-My code can be found [exmple link to code]()
+---

+### Day 1:

+example, here I am connected to the code for [Day 1](https://github.com/robots-make-art-too/100Days/tree/main/Code/Day1)

 >> Just remember that you must change `robots-make-art-too`
 >> in the links demoed here to your own github account otherwise you
 >> will keep linking to my main template repo, and not your own work!

----

-### Day 1:

-example, here I am connected to the code for [Day 1](https://github.com/robots-make-art-too/100Days/tree/main/Code/Day1)

 ### Day 2: